 I didn’t know that the golf course scenario I was imagining was actually sudden cardiac arrest, which is, of course, NOT a heart attack.
 So when a man with the letters M.D. after his name confidently misdiagnosed me in mid-heart attack in the Emergency Department, adding that I was “in the right demographic for acid reflux” before sending me home, I believed him.

-Here’s another denial example: I just finished reading a new book about a woman who survived a heart attack.
-She writes that she smoked two packs a day for over 30 years before her cardiac event – yet by her own description was the most surprised woman in her hospital when finally diagnosed.
+Here’s another denial example: I was recently sent an advance copy of a new book for the purpose of providing a review for the book’s cover.
+It was written by a heart patient who said that she smoked two packs a day for over 30 years before her cardiac event – yet by her own description was the most surprised woman in her hospital when finally diagnosed.
+Surprised!?
 Clearly, many of us appear to be delusional when it comes to assessing our own likelihood of experiencing a cardiac event, as well as evaluating severe symptoms while we are having it.

 In fact, so far I’ve never encountered a single heart patient who has ever said to me: “Yep, I knew it!
 I’ve been expecting this heart attack for years!”